 Conduct Proper Research on the Property

-You should be able to take the right decision to buy a villa as an investment once you have completed your search.
+You should be able to take the right decision to buy a property as an investment once you have completed your search.
 Investments are always a risk, so keep that in mind.
 You could yield a positive return on your investment, but you can also lose on it as well.
 Things can change, and an area you think could not actually gain value might, and vice versa.

-Some investors start by buying a duplex villa with a common living room, then they stay in one unit and rent then out the other to the other.
+Some investors start by buying a duplex layout with a common living room, then they stay in one unit and rent then out the other to the other.
 This is a good way to test the waters, but remember that you are in the same building that your tenant is going to live in.

 Also, you want to financially plan to cover the whole mortgage and live comfortably without any additional rental payments at any point in time.